What Makes A Great Backpacker Hostel In South America?

 ✓ Great atmosphere with regular party nights

-Barra da Lagoa is a small fishing village near the city of Florianópolis, Brazil.
+Barra da Lagoa is a small fishing village on the island of Florianópolis, Brazil.

-The town has several hostels but there’s none better than the Search House, set on the white sand beach of Barra Da Lagoa with its own private beach area!
+The island has several hostels but there’s none better than the Search House, set on the white sand beach of Barra Da Lagoa with its own private beach area!

 The hostel itself is surrounded by lush green gardens.
 It has a poolside patio, yoga area, skate ramp, meditation space, hammocks, and you can walk straight onto the white sand of Barra Da Lagoa Beach.